olm3ca/Pixel-Slate/README.md

 ## Part 5: Brunch

-Brunch currently works with ChromeOS version 106 and [Brunch v103](https://github.com/sebanc/brunch/releases/tag/r103-stable-20220721).
-The reason is, after version 107, Google upgraded the kernel to 5.10 and switched to a new audio firmware using avs.
-For now, audio does not work on Brunch 107+.
-In the future this will hopefully be addressed, but Brunch is not an ideal solution for the Slate given a lack of security updates.

-To install Brunch, follow the official guide at https://github.com/sebanc/brunch but make sure to download [Brunch v103](https://github.com/sebanc/brunch/releases/tag/r103-stable-20220721) and use the NOCTURNE 106 recovery.
+Brunch now works with audio - the camera and fingerprint reader do not work, as expected.
+To install Brunch, follow the official guide at https://github.com/sebanc/brunch and download the latest stable version.
+Then download the latest NOCTURNE recovery from chromiumdash.

+If sound does not work, go to crosh, shell, then /etc/modprobe.d and add `avs.conf` with the following line:
+`options snd-intel-dspcfg dsp_driver=4`
+Reboot and sound should work.